dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 ## Debugging
 Godot has a built-in [**D**ebug**A**dapter**P**rotocol](https://docs.godotengine.org/en/stable/tutorials/editor/external_editor.html#lsp-dap-support), so it is directly integrated with Godot, exactly as the LSP.
-There are many Neovim Debug plugins out there, if you are already familiar with one, it's worth to check out if it support Godot.
+There are many Neovim Debug plugins out there, if you are already familiar with one, it's worth to check out if it supports Godot.

 While writing this blog post, I used to have [nvim-dap](https://github.com/mfussenegger/nvim-dap) installed.
-This can attach to Godot's DAP and allows you to set breakpoints, run the game and debug it.
+This can attach to Godot's DAP and allow you things like set breakpoints or run the game from Neovim.
 Then I also tried [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui), that adds the needed UI with variable values etc. to Neovim.
-But I faced several crashes of Godot and a inconsistent workflow.
+But I faced **several crashes** of Godot and a inconsistent workflow.
+So I found, in my opinion, and **more stable** and **easier** way.

 To be honest, the Godot's debugger is hard to beat, with the remote tree inspector and all the rest.
 Secondly another huge problem for my game: **launching specific scenes**.
-I searched the web and haven't found a solution for this.
+I searched the web and haven't found a way to open a specific scene with nvim-dap.
-Since I really often run specific scenes, since my latest game got quite big.
+I often run specific scenes, since my latest game got quite big.
-Having to start from the main scene every time can get frustrating.
+Having to start from the main scene every time, can get quite **frustrating**.
-But, you can run specific scenes from the editor, right?
+But you can run specific scenes from the editor, right?
 Yes!
-But the problem is that then I can't set breakpoints.
-Somehow Godot get's the breakpoints I set with nvim-dap, only when I start it from there.
+But somehow Godot get's the breakpoints set with nvim-dap, **only** when started with nvim-dap.

 So I had to ask myself: how the f*ck was I debugging the last months??
 And well, the ansewer is easy, I was not using nvim-dap, but the **breakpoint keyword**.

-The following code will first print `Hello` and the break.
+The following code will print `Hello` and then break and wait.
 ```gd
 func _ready() -> void:
 	print("Hello")